TEJAS07080/Privacy-Policy/Privacy Policy for Text to Video Generator.markdown

 **Effective Date**: April 22, 2025

 Thank you for using the **Text to Video Generator** Chrome extension ("the Extension").
-This Privacy Policy explains how we collect, use, store, and protect your data when you use the Extension.
-Your privacy is important to us, and we are committed to transparency about our data practices.
+This Privacy Policy explains how I collect, use, store, and protect your data when you use the Extension.
+Your privacy is important to ke, and I am committed to transparency about my data practices.

-## 1. Data We Collect
+## 1. Data I Collect

 The Extension collects the following data: